allyrome/The-Prevalence-of-Functional-Limitations-in-the-United-States-Workforce/README.md

 ## Data-Prep
 Adds additional information to the HFCS survey data needed for analysis

-## Crosswalks
-Creates a crosswalk between 2010 Census occupation codes and 2008 1 digit ISCO codes and a crosswalk between 2010 Census occuaption codes and 2018 SOC codes.
-These crosswalks are used to provide more information abut the 2018 CPS population.

 ## Exhibits
 Runs analysis and produces 6 exhibits used in analysis